pverscha/phd_thesis/10-chapter_1_introduction.md

 \pagestyle{fancy}

-*The research presented in this PhD thesis is situated on the overlap of computer science and biotechnology.
+*The research presented in this PhD thesis is situated at the overlap of computer science and biotechnology.
-In order to fully understand and grasp the concepts that are presented throughout this thesis, it is important that I first introduce a set of terms, definitions and techniques that are extensively used throughout this work in this chapter.*
+In order to fully understand and grasp the concepts that are presented throughout this thesis, it is important that I first introduce a set of terms, definitions and techniques that are extensively used throughout this work.*

 ### Biotechnological concepts

 #### The central dogma in biology
-Every organism in our universe is made up of cells and each of these cells contain the instructions that define what the organism is, how it behaves and how new proteins or other products should be created.
+Every organism in our universe is made up of cells and each of these cells contains the instructions that define what the organism is, how it behaves and how new proteins or other products should be created.
 Each cell contains an exact copy of these instructions.
 These instructions can be compared with a recipe book that describes and instructs a cook to bake a specific kind of cake.
 All recipes are collected in this book, and every cell has an exact copy of this recipe collection.